 Retail Store Insurance Cost

 How much does retailer business insurance cost?
-An insurance company will take these factors into consideration:
+An insurance company considers these factors:

 - Number of employees